onefrankguy/notarius/README.md

 Inspiration
 -----------

-At lot of the Notarius philosophy was stolen from [Logula][logula].
-The rest of it comes from several years watching sysadmins work, and realizing that programmers often make their lives for more difficult than we intend.
+At lot of the Notarius philosophy was copied from [Logula][logula].
+The rest of it comes from several years watching sysadmins work, and realizing that programmers often make their lives more difficult than we intend.

 Notarius tries to make things easier.